MTG/dunya-desktop/README.md

         pip install -r requirements

-Installing dependencies on Ubuntu 16.04
+Installing dependencies on Ubuntu 16.04 for Python 2.7
 -------

 The given installation steps were tried on Ubuntu 16.04.02 LTS (xenial).